jiu9x9uij/cs4733/hw3/README.md

     - If any part of the robot is ever outside this grid, we simply ignore it in our plots and the robot will work it's way back inside the grid
-    - When driving along, we mark grid spaces corresponding to four x,y points (front, left, right, back of robot) as empty
+    - When driving along, we mark grid spaces corresponding to four x,y points (front, left, right, and back of robot) as empty
     - In general this updates 1 grid space, but it's possible that 4 spaces update at once if the robot is on top of 4 grid spaces
-    - When wall following we update the grid space located to the direct right of the robot (where it is near the wall) as being filled
+    - When wall following we update the grid space corresponding to the right edge of the robot (where it is near the wall) as being filled
     - If a space was previously marked empty, it can later be marked filled, but not the other way around
-    - When a wall is encountered, we count it as previously encountered if the current robot grid space or the grid space directly in front of the robot is marked as filled
+    - When a wall is found, we count it as previously encountered if the current robot grid space or the grid space directly in front of the robot is marked as filled
     - If we are trying to drive to a random point and encounter a known